Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 ## Preparation

-Before you can use the demo project or framework in your own project, for each instance you will require a URL to correctly prepared content, an asset ID for the content, and a VUDRM token which must be correctly generated for the type of instance you wish to create.
+Before you can use the demo project or framework in your own project, for each instance you will require a URL to correctly prepared content, an content ID for the content (also referred to as assetID in previous versions), and a VUDRM token which must be correctly generated for the type of instance you wish to create.
 Example VUDRM token type templates available are:

 - Fairplay Rental `{"type": "r","duration_rental": 3600}`
  - Fairplay Rental tokens may only be used to stream online content to devices running iOS 9.x or higher.